-The Bunny Museum is a house full bunnies.
+The Bunny Museum is a house full of bunnies.
 Over 30,000 of them.

 Plush bunnies, wooden bunnies, wax bunnies, chocolate bunnies, pewter bunnies, topiary bunnies, clay bunnies, stainless steel bunnies, rubber bunnies, painted bunnies, iron bunnies, shag bunnies, and even three live bunnies.